Huế: Economy

 The retail sales of goods and services (trade, hotel, restaurant, tourism) in the province is 10,960.6 billion đồng, or 0.9 percent of national GDP.
 This is compared with 12.7 percent for Hanoi and 23.5 percent for Ho Chi Minh City (2009).
 The province has more than 120 km of coastline, which provides for a seafood industry that produces over 40,000 tonnes per year, consisting of over 500 species of fish.

 There are more than 100 mines for minerals and non-mineral resources with the majority consisting of limestone, granite and kaolin.
 Arts and crafts (wood works, fabrics, furnitures, paper arts, pottery, etc.), literature (textbooks), and spicy cuisines (includes dry goods and vegetarian fare) are the main exports of this region.
 Exquisite custom-made áo dài (Vietnamese long dress) and nón lá (conical hat) are popular souvenirs for foreign visitors and overseas Vietnamese.
 Toy-making, lantern design, paper flower crafting, and figurine-making are traditional local crafts.
-Fruits such as rambutan, jackfruit, lychee, durian, dao, dragon fruit, star fruit, mangosteen, coconut, and kumquat are grown in this area, thanks to substantial rainfall received each year.
+Fruits such as rambutan, jackfruit, lychee, durian, peach, dragon fruit, star fruit, mangosteen, coconut, and kumquat are grown in this area, thanks to substantial rainfall received each year.

 Huế is home to a vast number of historically significant buildings, largely a legacy from its time as a capital of the Nguyễn dynasty (1802–1945), including the Imperial Citadel, the Flag Tower, the Royal Palace, and the Royal Tombs.
 Huế's Forbidden Purple City was once reserved solely for the royal family's use; it was severely damaged during the Vietnam War.
 Outside the city is the religious site known as Nam Giao Hill ("Heaven's Altar").
 Huế Brewery Ltd is located on the Hương Giang river, a popular brand widely known across Vietnam.
 The Brewery is a joint state-private partnership founded in 1990, with an initial investment of US$2.4 million and a capacity of 3 million liters per year, which has since grown to a capacity of 100 million liters per year in 2007.